playportal-studio/PPSDK-Unity/README.md

 For complete documentation and API instruction, visit <https://docs.playportal.io>.

-**Note**: This SDK uses C# 7 features, which requires Unity 2018.3 and will require your project to use the .NET 4.6 runtime.
+**NOTE**: This SDK uses C# 7 features, which requires Unity 2018.3 and will require your project to use the .NET 4.6 runtime.
 Check out this [link][scripting runtime upgrade] for info on how to change it.

 [scripting runtime upgrade]: https://docs.unity3d.com/Manual/ScriptingRuntimeUpgrade.html